-Interestingly, at least one study found that retention rates were lower for community college students taking courses exclusively online, but for students only taking a portion of their course load online, with the remainder of their load being in-person, retention rates did not decrease.
-These results, while found in national studies, remain consistent with the research results in California along with anecdotal information shared among colleagues that teach online in the CCC system.17 In California, analysis by the California Community Colleges Chancellor's Office found that the rate of students taking courses online has increased dramatically in the past two decades.
+Interestingly, at least one study found that retention rates were lower for community college students taking exclusively online courses, but for students only taking a portion of their course load online, with the remainder of their load being in-person, retention rates did not decrease.
+These results, while found in national studies, remain consistent with the research results in California along with anecdotal information shared among colleagues that teach online in the CCC system.
+While it is clear from research that equity concerns are not limited to California or even the United States, the focus of this section of the paper will remain on the California community colleges.

+In California, analysis by the California Community Colleges Chancellor's Office (CCCCO) found that the rate of students taking online courses has increased dramatically in the past two decades.
 In 2005-6, approximately 12.5% of the enrollment in community colleges was in online or other distance education courses.
 By 2011-12, that number had risen to nearly 27%.
-In 2011-12, 94% of distance education courses were taught via the internet, versus 6% that were taught using other distance education methods; these numbers do not include correspondence courses, including those taught for incarcerated students.
+It should be noted that in 2011-12, 94% of distance education courses were taught via the internet, versus 6% that were taught using other distance education methods; these numbers do not include correspondence courses (including those taught for incarcerated students) and what might be higher in terms of online courses at this point.

-However, while the number of students taking courses online increased significantly between 2005 and 2012, commensurate increases in retention and success did not occur.
-In its 2013 Distance Education Report 18, the Chancellor's Office stated, "The seven-year averages of traditional retention and success rates are 84.5 percent and 66.4 percent respectively.
-The seven-year average of distance education and retention and success rates are 77.4 percent and 55.9 percent, respectively."19 The report also broke down success by ethnicity, with the highest success rates being held by Asian/Pacific Islanders at 66% and lowest being held by African-American students at 44 percent.20 The most recent seven-year study analysis has revealed an encouraging reduction in
+While the number of students taking online courses increased significantly between 2005 and 2012, commensurate increases in retention and success did not occur.
+In its 201319 Distance Education Report, the CCCCO reported "The seven-year averages of traditional retention and success rates are 84.5 percent and 66.4 percent respectively.